 The Purist’s Approach

-According to the Purist’s Approach, only those addicts who now practice complete abstinence from drugs and alcohol can legitimately lay claim to the status of ‘being clean,’ while persons who use opiate replacement therapies like Suboxone or methadone are only slightly less ‘corrupt’ than when they were still ripping off their parents to get another gram of heroin or a few more OxyContin.
+According to the Purist’s Approach, only those addicts who now practice complete abstinence from drugs and alcohol can legitimately lay claim to the status of ‘being clean,’ while persons who use opiate replacement therapies like Suboxone or Methadone are only slightly less ‘corrupt’ than when they were still ripping off their parents to get another gram of heroin or a few more OxyContin.
 In other words, the abstinent addict is the elect, the blessed, while the Suboxone or methadone user might be ‘doing their best,’ but they remain ‘less than’ somehow.
 They are impure, taking half measures perhaps, or they’re simply ‘not ready.’
-But the opiate replacement user is certainly not ‘clean,’ at least not according to the Purist Approach.
+But, the opiate replacement user is certainly not ‘clean,’ at least not according to the Purist Approach.

-And for the recovery purist, being clean is everything.
+For recovery, being clean is everything.
 Being clean is all.
 It is automatic redemption and solace and relief.
 Their behavior doesn’t matter, nor does the way they treat others.
 Happiness doesn’t matter, nor does compassion or humility.
 For the purist, only abstinence matters, only being ‘clean.’
 This means, of course, that someone who uses an opiate replacement therapy to improve their health, their lives, and their spiritual condition, cannot become part of the elect until they get ‘clean.’

 Pardon the Exaggeration